Keeping in Touch in Taiwan

 The media industry is free and highly competitive, with an abundance of radio, cable television and newspaper choices, including English-medium sources.

-Mobile telephones in Taiwan
+Mobile phones in Taiwan

 Foreigners can sign contracts with mobile phone companies, although the actual documentation required will differ from company to company.
 Some companies will allow an expat to sign a contract if they pay for a year in advance, while others will only allow an expat to sign a contract with a Taiwanese person as a guarantor.

 Some mobile companies and contracts offer discounted rates in the evenings or to other phones on the same network.
-It is a good idea for expats to compare packages from different companies to find one that suits their needs.
+It is a good idea for expats to compare packages from different companies to find one that best suits their needs.

 Internet in Taiwan